quasilyte/KSQLite/README.md

 // N in advance.
 $query = "INSERT INTO important_data(x, y) VALUES(:x, :y)";
 $ok = $db->execPrepared($query, function(KSQLiteParamsBinder $b) use ($stream) {
-  // Note: we're not even using $b->i here as our data stream is statefull
+  // Note: we're not even using $b->index here as our data stream is statefull
   // and it knows which item we're processing right now. if (!$stream->hasMore()) {
     return false;